AdelaideAuto-IDLab/Februus/README.md

 - The first way is to run step-by-step with the Jupyter Notebook file *Februus.ipynb* inside of each repo.

-- The second way is to run the *Februus.py* file within each sub-repo:
+- The second way is to run the *Februus.py* file within each sub-repo.
+This is to run the Februus on the whole test set for that task.:

 ```python
 # For example, to run Februus on Scene Classification task
 cd scene
 python3 Februus.py
 ```
-  This is to run the Februus on the whole test set for that task.